A: I had quite a few conversations explaining what an 'OCO order' was and why they should use them rather than just 'new orders'.

 Note on dividends it is always advisable to check on ex dividend dates not just in spread betting but in 'real' equity trading as well.
 The market can be very odd.
 Sometimes a dividend gets paid and the market falls far less than the div amount and on other occasions you get the opposite effect.

 A: The reason that we do this is because of the tax situation.
 If a client owns a share that is going to have a big dividend (on which he will have to pay 25 to 40% tax) it would be much better for him to sell the shares before ex-div date and take a spread bet out as he would then get 100% of the dividend in a price reduction and then on the day after the ex-div trade back into the shares.
 We reduce this to 80%.
 When you take into account spread/dealing costs...etc the 20% reduction in the dividend removes this temptation (!).
-Otherwise the IR would be on our backs!!
+This might (we believe) make LCG compliant in attempts at tax avoidance which would at the very least (if it became very prevalent) bring the eye of the taxman very firmly in our direction.

 A: We do not pay dividends...we make a debit/credit to reflect dividend price action.